dragonforge-dev/dragonforge-game-template/README.md

 ## Why a plugin?
 I felt it was important to be able to update existing games with new features from this code.
 The easiest way to do that is to create an addon/plugin because then it is clear how to use it and makes it easy to upgrade.
 If this was a template to start a game that you modified, then any further updates would be much harder to add in.

+A plugin also helps in game jams where one may decide tlater to add these features in.
+When you don't have a lot of time, it's good for using something like this to be as seamless as possible.

 # Usage Instructions
 There is an example folder that contains an example level and player for loading a level.
 This is what will load when you first import the template.
 Note that while it loads a 2D level and charcter, this template works with 3D games as well.
 ## Example 2D
 The folder found at `res://example_2d/` contains example code for a 2D game.
-These instructions assume you have already followe3d the installation instructions above.
+These instructions assume you have already followed the installation instructions above.
 1. Copy the `example_2d` folder from the root of this project to your project.
 2. **In your project** open `res://addons/dragonforge_game_template/game_configuration.tscn` (You should have already copied this over during installation.)
 3. In the **Inspector** under **GameConfiguration** select the **File** button next to **Main Scene**.